 What to Watch Out For

 Prospective clients should be aware that Ritholtz's director of wealth management, Kris Venne, and two investment advisor representatives, Brian Rosen and Jonathan Novy, founded an insurance agency, RWM Insurance Services.
-They sell insurance products to clients of the firm on a commission basis, which could be useful for clients who need insurance solutions.
+They and their associates sell insurance products to clients of the firm on a commission basis, which could be useful for clients who need insurance solutions.
 Although this could create a potential conflict of interest, the firm is bound by fiduciary duty, meaning it must always act in clients' best interests.

 One other thing to note is that Ritholtz has a higher account minimum for its comprehensive portfolio management services than many its competitors, making the Ritholtz program out of reach for investors with less than $750,000.
 For comparison, Fisher Investments generally requires a $500,000 account minimum, though it also offers a Wealthbuilder account with a much lower minimum of $250,000.
 However, Ritholtz's fees for accounts over $5 million are lower than Fisher Investments’, and Ritholtz also offers a fee discount to clients of more than three years.

 Aside from those two caveats, there isn’t much else to watch out for with Ritholtz Wealth Management.
-The firm notably does not have any disclosures.

 Ritholtz Wealth Management does not have any disclosures.